 That said, there are stipulations that must apply to both spouses for ‘irreconcilable differences’:

 - Twelve months of continuous residence in New Jersey, prior to filing divorce papers;

 - Swearing, under oath, to at least six months of irreconcilable differences;

-- Certainty that marriage should end based on said differences;
+- The certainty that marriage should end based on said differences;

 - Acknowledgment that there is no chance for reconciliation.

 Read more: Grounds for divorce in New Jersey

 How does a divorce in New Jersey work?